 In general, most Medicare Advantage Plans offer nationwide coverage for emergency room, urgent care and renal dialysis.
-With some Medicare Advantage Plans you'll need to choose your primary care doctor from a network who will coordinate your care, including if you need to see a specialist or go to the hospital.
+Some Medicare Advantage Plans have you select a primary care physician from their network, enabling you to receive coordinated medical services, including specialist and hospital care.

-Health Maintenance Organization (HMO) plans: You're required to seek care from providers in the plan's network and you may need a referral to see specialists.
+Health Maintenance Organization (HMO) Plans: You're required to seek care from providers in the plan's network and you may need your primary doctor's referral to see specialists.

-Preferred Provider Organization (PPO) plans: Typically you're not required to get a referral to see a specialist and you can see providers outside the network without having to pay all the costs yourself.
+Preferred Provider Organization (PPO) Plans: Typically you're not required to get a referral to see a specialist and you can see providers outside the network without having to pay all the costs yourself.

-Fee-For-Service plans: You can get care from any Medicare-eligible provider who accepts your plan.
+Fee-For-Service Plans: You can get care from any Medicare-eligible provider who accepts your plan.
 These plans do not offer coordinated care.

-Coordinated care plans: A network of doctors and hospitals who work together to provide your care.
+Coordinated Care Plans: A network of doctors and hospitals work together to provide your care.
 Each plan creates its own network.
 In most cases, you will pay most or all costs if you see a provider outside the network.

-Point of Service (POS) plans: This type of HMO plan allows you to visit doctors and hospitals outside the network for some covered services, but your copayment or coinsurance is usually higher.
+Point of Service (POS) Plans: This HMO plan allows you to visit doctors and hospitals outside the network for some covered services, but your copayment or coinsurance is usually higher.